Authentic German Almond Horns (Mandelhörnchen)

 My husband has always been a fan of almond-flavored treats, but nothing compared to the almond crescent cookies he discovered at Crusty Bun Bakery here in Winnipeg.
 Their soft, marzipan-like interior paired with a crunchy almond exterior had him hooked.
 Naturally, I had to recreate them at home!

-In my version, you’ll notice the almonds on the outside are slivered and chopped—that’s simply because it’s what I had on hand at the time.
-Ideally, I would have used sliced almonds for a more authentic look and texture, but sometimes you just have to work with what’s in the pantry.
+In my version, you'll notice the almonds on the outside are slivered and chopped—that's simply because it's what I had on hand at the time.
+Ideally, I would have used sliced almonds for a more authentic look and texture, but sometimes you just have to work with what's in the pantry.
 Spoiler alert: they still turned out delicious!
-This version should deliver the soft, marzipan-like center with a crisp almond coating and smooth chocolate dip.
+This version should deliver the soft, marzipan-like centre with a crisp almond coating and smooth chocolate dip.

 A Brief History of Mandelhörnchen